rwickman/Matchmaking-Server/README.md

 * Fix error for writting json to data as it sometimes doesnt work right
 * If server crashes reboot it
 * Need to verify TCP connection is still active before calling host or join callbacks
+* Look into when boost post should be used for optimization purposes